cp3402-students/cp3402-2021-site-cp3402-2021-team13/site.md

 **Important Notes-**
 * To add new content Create new pages
-* To add more menu titles go to Menus and assign them to the Menu - "Header"
+* To add more menu titles go to Menus and assign them to the Menu - "Header".
+With the inclusion of menu plugin, additional function in page edit settings to exclude from page from showing in the menu.
 * Homepage is Static, which means it won't change if you post your latest posts
 * There are 2 Menus, Header - Handles Menus
 Socials - Handles the space above the Footer for links to other Social Media handles.